apache/yunikorn-site/src/pages/community/coding_guidelines.md

 Most IDEs will provide an extensive list of checks or formatting options that help formatting and point out code issues.
 See [IDE setup](#goland-ide-setup) for a basic setup for the GoLand IDE.

+Beyond formatting, the scheduler has conventions that a linter cannot check: the order in which locks are taken, what may run inside a state machine callback, and how resources are copied and compared.
+These are described in [Concurrency and Object Conventions](/docs/next/developer_guide/concurrency).

 ## Automated checks
 Not all code will be written using an IDE.
 Even between contributors the settings might not be the same in all installs.